ornladios/hpc-campaign/docs/source/usage.rst

 .. code-block:: bash

-  hpc_campaign manager test_campaign_001 dataset run_001.bp run_002.h5
+  hpc_campaign manager demoproject/test_campaign_001 dataset run_001.bp run_002.h5

-Additional option (`--name <NAME>`) can specify the representation name for the dataset in the campaign hierarchy.
-The same option can be applied to the text and image commands.
+Additional option (`--name <NAME>`) can specify the representation name for one dataset in the campaign hierarchy.
+The same option can be applied to the text and image sub-commands.

 **5. text/image**